andrewvanleuven/website/content/publication/msp_hedonic/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "Leveraging Main Street as a Real Estate Amenity: Retail Corridor Revitalization and Residential Property Values"
+title: "Leveraging Main Street as a Real Estate Amenity: Downtown Revitalization and Residential Property Values"
 authors: ["admin"]
 date: 2022-01-20
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: 2022-01-20
+publishDate: 2022-04-02

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
+publication: "[*
-publication: "*Journal of Planning Education and Research (in press)*"
+Journal of Planning Education and Research*](https://doi.org/10.1177/0739456X221082500)"
 publication_short: ""

 abstract: "As part of their efforts to reverse the effects of twentieth-century downtown disinvestment and automobile-oriented development, stakeholders in small towns across the United States look for viable means of restoring the vitality and character of their historic business districts.
 In this paper, I evaluate a widely adopted downtown revitalization strategy—the Main Street Program—by measuring its influence on the local housing market.
 I find that home sale prices are higher for residential properties sold in program-participating communities, and I observe an additional sale price premium for homes located in closer proximity to downtown districts with an active Main Street Program."